 Parents wishing to withdraw their child from school during term time should complete a 'Request for absence during term time' form.
 If the absence has not been authorised and parents still chose to withdrawn their child, they may be issued with a fixed penalty warning notice of £60, per parent, per child by the Local Authority.

-Parents should also remind themselves of the information provided in this letter, before making an application for a leave of absence - Letter to parents regarding attendance at school and legal intervention September 2016.pdf
+Parents should also remind themselves of the information provided in this letter, before making an application for a leave of absence - Attendance letter Sep 2020.pdf

-A copy of our Cluster Attendance Policy can also be found here.
+A copy of our Attendance Policy can also be found here.